-The Division of Liberal Arts and Humanities consists of three departments: the Department of Philosophy, Ethics, and Art History, the Department of Comparative History, and the Department of Geography.
-After enrollment, students identify what they would like to study, then at the end of their first year, select a main program offered by the individual departments of the Division of Liberal Arts and Humanities and the Global Studies Program.
+The Division of Liberal Arts and Humanities consists of three programs: the Program of Philosophy, Ethics, and Art History, the Program of Comparative History, and the Program of Geography.
+After enrollment, students identify what they would like to study, then at the end of their first year, select a main program offered by the individual programs of the Division of Liberal Arts and Humanities and the Global Studies Program.
 The main program is selected under the same conditions as those for students who were admitted through a different selection method.